Apply to the

 • Woodworking

-/ Application Status and Evaluation
+Application Status and Evaluation

-Enrollment Connect is a U-M website for all application needs: track your checklist and application status, receive important messages from the Office of Undergraduate Admissions, view application decision, and more.
+Enrollment Connect is a U-M website for all application needs: track your checklist and application status, receive important messages from the Office of Undergraduate Admissions, view your application decision, and more.
 To log in, use the login credentials from the email sent from Michigan.Admissions@umich.edu verifying your application submission has been successful.
 If you have not received your login credentials, please visit Verification Email Not Received.